RasaHQ/rasa/docs/docs/reference/rasa/shared/nlu/training_data/message.md

 def as_dict_nlu() -> dict
 ```

-Get dict representation of message as it would appear in training data
+Get dict representation of message as it would appear in training data.

 #### as\_dict